TediCross/TediCross/README.md

 Most updates are announced on the [TediCross News channel](https://t.me/TediCross).
 Only very minor ones are not

-If you cloned the git repo, just do a `git pull`, followed by `npm install --production`.
+If you cloned the git repo, just do a `git pull`, followed by `npm install --omit=dev`.

 If you downloaded TediCross as a zip, do step 2, 3 and 4 in the installation guide again.
 Then move `settings.yaml` and the whole `data/` directory from the old version to the new one and start it.